FreeFem/FreeFem-doc/docs/documentation/MeshGeneration.md

 ### Border

 Boundaries are defined piecewise by parametrized curves.
 The pieces can only intersect at their endpoints, but it is possible to join more than two endpoints.
-This can be used to structure the mesh if an area thouches a border and create new regions by dividing larger ones:
+This can be used to structure the mesh if an area touches a border and create new regions by dividing larger ones:

 ```freefem
 int upper = 1;